Hash-AK/PiRPKey/JOURNAL.md

 I'm really starting to wonder if I should not remove NFC as it adds complexity, prob costs + I'm not 100% sure I will be able to fit it on the board.
 I think I will keep my current design with it as backup, won't do the pcb layout for it and will use a copy whitouth the nfc to make the layout.

+## Day 13 ( 8 June 2025)

+Today I will _finaly_ try to remove the NFC.
+It's just going to slow me down, plus I'm not even sure I'll be able to correctly implement FIDO over NFC.
+Ima play it safe and just try to make a 'normal' security.
+Well at least right now so I can see what I can do for the PCB layout

 ----------------------------------------------------
 ## Brainstorm